Causes and Treatment for a Swollen Uvula (With Pictures)

 Infections, including strep throat and tonsillitis, are the most common causes among children.

-Allergic reactions can also cause the swelling.
+Allergic reactions can cause swelling.
 If the throat is also swelling, it may even be a sign of an anaphylactic reaction, which is potentially life-threatening and requires immediate emergency attention.
 While various allergies can cause the swelling, food allergies are the most common.

-Uvula trauma may seem unusual, but it can happen.
+Trauma to the uvula may seem unusual, but it can happen.
 One example of how such trauma can occur is during medical procedures meant to facilitate breathing—for instance, during intubation.

 - Oral dehydration